Thomas Schlamme: "Walk and talk"

 Schlamme's direction is characterized by use of a technique called the "walk and talk": sequences consisting of single lengthy tracking shots involving multiple characters engaging in conversation as they move through the set.
 Characters enter and exit the conversation as the shot continues without any cuts.

 Personal life

-Schlamme resides in Los Angeles with his wife, actress and filmmaker Christine Lahti.
+Schlamme resides in Los Angeles with his wife of 40 years, actress and filmmaker Christine Lahti.
 They have three children.
-He is the step-brother of attorney Solomon Wisenberg, who was Ken Starr's deputy during the Impeachment of Bill Clinton and questioned the president during the grand jury interview.
-He is the uncle of producer Dylan K. Massin, who produced 43 episodes of The West Wing, Gilmore Girls: A Year in the Life, and other television series.
+He is the step-brother of attorney Solomon Wisenberg, who was Ken Starr's deputy during the impeachment of Bill Clinton and he questioned the President during the grand jury interview.
+He is the uncle of producer Dylan K. Massin, who produced 43 episodes of The West Wing, as well as Gilmore Girls: A Year in the Life and other television series.